kuzyn/write/lists/books.md

  Kurt Vonnegut - Slaughterhouse-Five
  Kurt Vonnegut Jr. - Welcome To The Monkey House Laszlo Krasznahorkai - Satantango
+ Leo Tolstoy - The Death of Ivan Ilych
+ Leo Tolstoy - War and Peace
  Lev Manovich - The Language of New Media
  M. Mitchell Waldrop - The Dream Machine
  Maggie Nelson - Bleuets